conwetlab/wstore/README.md

 $ yum install libxml2-devel libxslt-devel zlib-devel python-devel
 </pre>

 You can execute the script setup.sh to perform the complete installation.
 Please note that this script should be run as an user not as root (neither sudo).
-Executing the script as root will cause python and dajngo packages to be installed in the system, not in the virtualenv, which can cause WStore not working properly or even break your system if using CentOS.
+Executing the script as root will cause Python and Django packages to be installed in the system, not in the virtualenv, which can cause WStore not working properly or even break your system if using CentOS.

     $ ./setup.sh